-YIELD PR is committed to ensuring that your privacy is protected.
+Yield Public Relations is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.

-YIELD PR may change this policy from time to time by updating this page.
+Yield Public Relations may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
 This policy is effective from April 12, 2018.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorized access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

 If you contact us by e-mail, your data will be stored for six months for the purpose of processing your inquiry and in the event of follow-up questions.
 We will not pass on this data without your consent.

 A cookie is a small file which asks permission to be placed on your computer’s hard drive.
 Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.

 We use traffic log cookies to identify which pages are being used.
 This helps us analyze data about webpage traffic and improve our website in order to tailor it to customer needs.
 We only use this information for statistical analysis purposes and then the data is removed from the system.